 You can import your marketplace orders into your information system or sent them to your logistics partners.
 Automatic order management reduces your workload and saves you time.

-Automatic order synchronization is available for some of the Koongo’s supported e-commerce platforms like CCV Shop, Lightspeed, Magento, Magento 2, Shopify or WooCommerce.
+Automatic order synchronization is available for some of the e-commerce platforms that Koongo supports like, for instance, CCV Shop, BigCommerce, Lightspeed, Magento, Magento 2, Shopify, Shoplo, PrestaShop or WooCommerce.

-Additionally, selling on Amazon with Koongo is offering other advantages such as:
+Additionally, if you sell on Amazon with Koongo you can get other advantages such as:

-- Advanced filtering features: You can filter almost everything to export only what is needed.
+- Advanced filtering features: You can filter almost everything to export only what you need.
 From product attributes to specific keywords.
-With Koongo, all your attribute data can be used with advanced filtering purposes
+With Koongo, you can use all your attribute data with advanced filtering purposes

 - Category mapping features: You can map your existing categories with the ones provided by Amazon marketplace in a few clicks